snoyberg/stack-coc/COMMUNICATIONS.md

 ### Don't make it personal

 A corollary to the above: don't _make_ it personal.
-When discussing a technical topic, there is rare&mdash;if ever&mdash;good reason to implicate negative attributes to the author.
+When discussing a technical topic, there is rarely&mdash;if ever&mdash;good reason to implicate negative attributes to the author.
 Indicating that the author is unintelligent, implying nefarious motives, or similar comments brings the discussion down from technical to personal.